JiangBoCS/JiangBo.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Ph.D. student at the School of Computer Science and Technology, Harbin Institute of Technology, Shenzhen Campus, under the guidance of Professor Guangming Lu.
-Here, my research focuses on computer vision, specifically deep learning, pattern recognition, behavior recognition, image fusion, and image denoising.
-Prior to this, I obtained my master's and bachelor's degrees from Northwest Agriculture and Forestry University, under the supervision of Professor Huaibo Song.
+Jiang Bo is a member of the China Society of Image and Graphics, a member of the Chinese Association for Artificial Intelligence, and serves as the Vice Chairman of the Shenzhen Computer Society chapter.
+He obtained his Ph.D. from the School of Computer Science and Technology at the Harbin Institute of Technology, Shenzhen Campus, under the guidance of Professor Lu Guangming.
+My research focuses on computer vision, particularly deep learning, pattern recognition, behavior recognition, image fusion, and image denoising.
+Prior to this, I earned my master's and bachelor's degrees from Northwest Agriculture and Forestry University, supervised by Professor Song Huaibo.
+He has been invited to serve as a reviewer for the **IEEE Trans.** series journals and **Elsevier** series journals.

 ### News:

+- 2023-09-14: *IEEE Transactions on Industrial Informatics* has accepted my paper titled **AGP-Net: Adaptive Graph Prior Network for Image Denoising**.

 - 2023-06-24: *IEEE Transactions on Systems, Man, and Cybernetics* has accepted my paper titled **Graph Attention in Attention Network for Image Denoising**.